Skip to main content

 • Minimum LogLevel for log files

-• Automatic log file naming and daily rotation, or custom log file name
+• Automatic log file naming with date or timestamp components, or custom log file name

 • Directory for writing log files